 Figure 5 — S-102 Grid Node location

-The two values, depth and uncertainty, are stored in the same grid as members of a data compound.
+The two values, depth and optional uncertainty, are stored in the same grid as members of a data compound.
 The units of the depth values are in metres.
 The vertical distance is from a given water level to the bottom.
 Drying heights (drying soundings) are indicated by a negative depth value.

 The reference vertical datum for the surface is one of the mandatory Metadata items.
 The unknown state for depth is defined to be 1,000,000.0 (1.0e6).